tonytvo/blog-generator/content/blog/how-to-read/index.md

   ## Syntopical reading
   - involves reading many books on the same subject and comparing and contrasting ideas, vocabulary, and arguments.
-  - identifying relevant passages, translating the terminology, framing and ordering the questions that need answering, defining the issues, and having a conversation with the responses.
+  - identifying relevant passages, translating the terminology, framing and ordering the questions that need answering, defining the issues, and conversing with the responses.
   - understand the subject and develop deep fluency
   - identifying and filling in your knowledge gaps.
   - 5 steps to syntopical reading
     - finding the relevant passages
       - find the right books and then the passages that are most relevant to filling your needs
     - bringing the author to terms
-      - identify the keywords and how they are used by the author.
-Each author has probably used different temrs and concepts to frame their argument.
+      - identify the keywords and how the author uses them.
+Each author has probably used different terms and concepts to frame their argument.
       - this is an exercise in translation and synthesis.
     - Getting the questions clear
-      - focus on the questions that you want to answered.
+      - focus on the questions that you want to answer.
-      - it's important to frame the questions in such a way that all or most of the authors can be interpreted as providing answers.
+      - it's important to frame the questions so that all or most authors can be interpreted as providing answers.
     - defining the issues
-      - ask clear question to which there are multiple answers.
+      - ask a clear question to which there are multiple answers.
-      - translated into your terms, must be ordered in relation to one another.
+      - translated into your terms, must be ordered to one another.
-      - understanding multiple perspectives within an issue helps you form an intelligent opinion.
+      - understanding multiple perspectives on an issue helps you form an intelligent opinion.
     - analyzing discussion
       - it's presumptuous to expect we will find a single unchallenged truth to any of our questions.
       - our answer is the conflict of opposing answers.